Electromechanical Engineering Technology

 Students enrolled in the Electromechanical Engineering Technology program at the Williston campus may need to complete some courses on the Randolph Center campus.

-The Bachelor of Science in Electromechanical Engineering Technology program will:
+The educational objectives for graduates of the Bachelor of Science in Electromechanical Engineering Technology program include:

-- Provide the education so that graduates are knowledgeable in both theory and application with the ability to analyze, design, and implement electrical/electromechanical systems and products
+- Demonstrating knowledge in both theory and application and analyzing, designing, and implementing electrical/electromechanical systems and products

-- Qualify graduates for positions of responsibility with the ability to apply project management techniques to electrical/electromechanical systems
+- Qualifying for positions of responsibility and to apply project management techniques to electrical/electromechanical systems

-Students with a Bachelor of Science in Electromechanical Engineering Technology should be able to demonstrate:
+A student with a Bachelor of Science in Electromechanical Engineering Technology will be able to:

-- The ability to select and apply the knowledge, techniques, skills, and modern tools of electromechanical engineering technology to broadly-defined engineering technology activities
+- Select and apply the knowledge, techniques, skills, and modern tools of electromechanical engineering technology to broadly defined engineering technology activities

-- The ability to select and apply a knowledge of mathematics, science, engineering, and technology to electromechanical engineering technology problems that require the application of principles and applied procedures or methodologies
+- Select and apply a knowledge of mathematics, science, engineering, and technology to electromechanical engineering technology problems that require the application of principles and applied procedures or methodologies

-- The ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to Electromechanical Engineering Technology educational objectives
+- Design systems, components, or processes for broadly defined engineering technology problems appropriate to Electromechanical Engineering Technology educational objectives

-- The ability to function effectively as a member or leader on a technical team
+- Function effectively as a member or leader on a technical team

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.